ddimmery/rdd/README.md

 Changelog
 ---------

+    Version: 0.53
+    * Fixed bug in the estimation of LATEs away from zero.

     Version: 0.52
     * Fixed bug with sharp RD estimation.
 	* Fixed bug when cutpoint not equal to zero.